• Home

 Feature events

 Feature events represent individual flag evaluations and are considered "full fidelity" events.
+Feature events are only sent by the SDK in one of these scenarios:

 Here is an example feature event: